relativitydev/relativity-trace-documentation/docs/proactive_ingestion_api_documentation.md

 7. `Relativity Attachment ID` - must be set to empty string  and mapped to `Relativity Attachment ID` field in Relativity.
 This field is needed for RSMF content.

-8. `Group Identifier` - this cannot be empty and must have a new unique value for every row in the loadfile
+8. `Group Identifier` - cannot be empty.
+Must have a unique value for every unique native file (ideally a new Guid, should not be a value from a different column).
+Extracted children of a native file should have the same Group Identifier as the native file.

    1. >  **IMPORTANT:** column name in the load file must be called `Group Identifier`